Water Heater Machine Parts.

 The typical design of a water heater tank is simply having convex top heads and concave bottoms.
 Because of the excessive pressure inside the tank, the concave bottom may become flattened, or it may change to a convex or bulged shape.
 This is considered to be very dangerous on gas water heaters, where the movement of the bottom could result in the deformation of the head of the tank as they are directly connected by the rigid flue.
 This can cause further restriction of the products of combustion from venting through the flue passage and out the chimney.

 By means of simply looking into the combustion chamber, you can check if there is any distortion occurring at the bottom of the tank.
 It is a must to replace bulging water heater tanks if they can no longer be fixed.
 As a matter of fact, tank-type water heaters with a bulging condition are actually not covered by warranty due to improper installation.

-Are you recently looking for that perfect gas or electric water heater for your home?
-If you are serious enough in getting a gas or electric water heater unit that is of very good quality and is worth every penny you spend for it, then you need to know a few basics and facts about water heaters.
+Are you looking for that perfect gas or electric water heater for your home?
+If you are serious enough about getting a gas or electric water heater unit that is of very good quality and is worth every penny you spend for it, then you need to know a few basics and facts about water heaters.
 In order to acquire an excellent water heater unit, you need to be familiar with some common terminologies about water heaters.

 Flow rate refers to the maximum flow of hot water from all fixtures that might run at a peak time period.

 When you are looking for a water heater that is the right size for your needs, it is recommended that you add up all the flow rates of all the hot-water fixtures and appliances that are present in your home.

 Draw efficiency refers to the amount of hot water that is drawn from the tank-type water heater (available to the consumer), at a flow rate of 3 gallons per minute and prior to the outlet water temperature dropping to 25°F.